 Time and again, judges dismissed sex discrimination cases because that discrimination could not be proven to be unconstitutional.
 Opponents of the E.R.A. insisted that it was either redundant, unnecessary, represented federal overreach, or a “slippery slope into immorality.”

 In January 1980, more than 7,500 E.R.A. supporters marched in Richmond in one of the largest protests the Capitol Police had ever seen, but to no avail.
 Though the second deadline passed long ago, supporters of the E.R.A. continue to press for ratification, since the U.S. Constitution itself does not impose deadlines on the process.
 In 2017, Nevada approved the amendment.
 Some legal scholars argue that with two more states onboard, ratification may still be possible.
 Between 2011 and 2016, the Virginia Senate has passed resolutions ratifying the E.R.A. five times, but each time, the measure has died in the House of Delegates without a vote.
 Last month, the E.R.A. failed in the Virginia state legislature, with the House refusing to take up the matter, while a Senate panel defeated the measure by a vote of nine to five.
-The matter will, most likely, come before the General Assembly in 2019.
+The matter came before the General Assembly in 2019.

 Photos: Tim Wright, Gary Burns, Bob Brown, Richmond Times-Dispatch Collection